A Death in the Family (comics): Effect on future stories

 Throughout the 1990s and early 2000s, Jason's death was one of the few comic book deaths that remained unreversed.
 Unlike traditional comic book deaths, Jason's was intended to stay permanent; at the time of "A Death in the Familys publication, O'Neil said that "it would be a really sleazy stunt to bring him back".
 A popular aphorism among comic book fans was that in comics, no characters stayed dead except Bucky Barnes, Uncle Ben, and Jason.
-(Note: Marvel would revive Bucky in 2004 as the Winter Soldier.)
+(Note: Marvel would revive Bucky Barnes in 2004 as the Winter Soldier.)
 Jason's revival was first teased in the "Hush" (2002–2003) storyline by Jeph Loeb and Jim Lee, which features Clayface impersonating an undead Jason to taunt Batman.
 After writer Judd Winick read "Hush", he wondered why DC never revived Jason.
 Winick and artist Doug Mahnke's 2004–2006 storyline "Under the Hood" revived him as the murderous vigilante Red Hood; the in-universe explanation for Jason's revival was that he was restored to life after Superboy-Prime punched the wall of the pocket dimension he was residing in.
 Jason eventually re-joined Batman's supporting cast as an "on-again, off-again ally", and starred in the series Red Hood and the Outlaws (2011–2021).
 Despite his resurrection, in 2020 journalist Susana Polo noted Jason was still most famous for dying in "A Death in the Family".